-The Company's financial year end was changed from 30 June to 31 December.
-This is the first new financial period ending 31 December 2020 and covers a six-month period from 1 July 2020.
+The Company's financial year was changed from 30 June to 31 December, effective 31 December 2020.
+The comparatives for 2020 therefore only cover a 6 month period.

-The report has been reviewed and approved by the Directors of the Company, prior to publication deadline of 8 April 2021.
+The report has been reviewed and approved by the Directors of the Company, prior to publication deadline of 8 April 2022.